garrandall/popular-music-data/tracks/indo-smoke-mista-grimm.md

 My name is Nate D-O double G and I'm comin' straight from the East Don't think you don't know where I'm from, I'm from 213

 Yeah, you know what I'm sayin'
 19 ninety muthafuckin' 3 (hey)
 I got my muthafuckin niggas in the house
-I got my nigga Mista Grimm in the house (uh, ah)
+I got my nigga Mista Grimm in the house
-I got my nigga B-Tip in the house (uh, ah)
+I got my nigga B-Tip in the house
-I got my nigga Nate Dogg in the house (uh, ah)
+I got my nigga Nate Dogg in the house
-I got my nigga Ricky Rod in the house (uh, ah)
+I got my nigga Ricky Rod in the house
-I got the nigga Butch in the house (uh, ah)
+I got the nigga Butch in the house
-I got my nigga Greg in the house (uh, ah)
+I got my nigga Greg in the house
 He's engineering this, check it out
 You know what I'm sayin'
 Long Beach in the house